fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     useful in *recommender systems* to suggest content that other users in the same cluster enjoyed.

-For data analysis

-:   When you analyze a new dataset, it can be
+For data analysis: When you analyze a new dataset, it can be
     helpful to run a clustering algorithm, and then analyze each cluster separately.

-As a dimensionality reduction technique

-:   Once a dataset has been
+As a dimensionality reduction technique: Once a dataset has been
     clustered, it is usually possible to measure each instance's *affinity* with each cluster (affinity is any measure of how well an instance fits into a cluster).
 Each instance's feature vector **x**